maxmax91/Utilities/README.md

-# Decrypt P7M SSL files with openssl
+# Remove P7M signature from files with openssl

-First, cd to the directory you want to decrypt:
+First, cd to the directory you want to process:

     cd C:\Users\ciccio\files